codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

      - mvn package -Dmaven.test.skip
 {% endhighlight %}

-Meanwhile another team might have a different pipeline that is using different versions of Maven and/or Java.
+Meanwhile, another team might have a different pipeline that is using different versions of Maven and/or Java.
 Each team can decide on the exact version needed just by changing the [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).

-It should be easy to see now that by migrating from Jenkins to Codefresh, a lot of Jenkins problems are simply eliminated
+It should be easy to see now that by migrating from Jenkins to Codefresh, a lot of Jenkins problems are simply eliminated:

-* You do not need to be an admin to install programming tools anymore
+* You do not need to be an admin to install programming tools anymore,
-* Tools are defined per pipeline instead of being preloaded centrally
+* Tools are defined per pipeline instead of being preloaded centrally,
-* Multiple versions of the same tool can be used on the same pipeline (or different pipelines)
+* Multiple versions of the same tool can be used on the same pipeline (or different pipelines),
-* Upgrading a tool to a new version is trivial (just change the docker tag in the freestyle step)
+* Upgrading a tool to a new version is trivial (just change the docker tag in the freestyle step),
-* You don't need to label build nodes anymore with specific labels that show which tools they contain
+* You don't need to label build nodes anymore with specific labels that show which tools they contain,
 * All public Dockerhub images can be used *with zero changes* in a Codefresh step.

 Notice that for several popular tools, Dockerhub already contains several images.